 - Use this link to access the Thrive Initiative's website: https://thrive.psu.edu/. - Navigate to and select "Modules." - Select "Supplemental Modules" in the drop-down menu. - Identify the module on Anger Management, and select the "Learn More" button. - A new web page will open.
-Select the blue button that reads "Get this course." - A pop-up box will ask you to Login or Sign up.
-Since you have an existing account, select the "Login" button. - Enter your username or email, and select the blue "Login" button. - You will be directed to the supplemental module on Anger Management.
-Select the blue "Go to Course" button to start the online supplemental module.
+Select the blue button that reads "Get this course." - A pop-up box will ask you to login or sign up.
+If you do not have an existing account, select the "Sign up" button. - In the pop-up box, enter your first name, last name, and an email address.
+Next, create a username and password.
+Select your military affiliation, and check that you are not a robot; then, click the blue "Create account" button. - Tip: To help you remember your username, you may want to use your email address as your username. - You will now be able to login and access the Thrive parent-education programs.
+Click "Login" at the top of the web page.
+In the pop-up box, enter your username and your password; then, click on the blue "Login" button. - After you login, you will be able to view the course catalog (upper right-hand corner) and select the supplemental module you would like to participate in. - Select the blue "Go to Course" button to start the online supplemental module.

-If you have any difficulty accessing the Thrive Initiative supplemental module, we would be happy to assist you!
+If you have any difficulty registering for an account or accessing a Thrive Initiative parent-education program or supplemental module, we would be happy to assist you!